Skip to Content

 Annabel holds up a well-earned trophy from her Inwood Little League baseball season in 2021.
 To play in the league, Annabel had to travel to Uptown Manhattan.
 With the competition being bigger and stronger, Annabel was scared at first but the boys in the league were very welcoming to her and she spent two great seasons there.

 At her entry to Hackley, the thought of playing baseball wasn’t available to her at her previous all-girls school where she played softball.
-Filled with excitement but also the normal uneasiness of a new Hackley student, Annabel decided to play softball her freshman year and meet more people before deciding to make the leap to baseball.
+Filled with excitement but also the normal uneasiness of a new Hackley student, Annabel decided to play softball her sophomore year and meet more people before deciding to make the leap to baseball.

 Softball captain and former teammate of Annabel’s Andy Hegarty reflected on her time with Annabel on the team.